Author's Avatar

 How is Shared Ownership rent calculated?

 You can buy both existing and new-build Shared Ownerships properties under the scheme.
 Providing they are owned by an approved qualifying body.
 In most cases, the approved body will be a Housing Association or local authority.
-But you might also find properties available through housing action trusts, the Northern Ireland Housing Executive, the Commission for the New Towns and some development corporations.

 The original Shared Ownership scheme stated you must purchase a minimum share of 25%.
 Although the updated scheme announced you can own as little as 10%.